AkshaayDev/neural-network/README.md

 Apart from standard C++ libraries, it does not have any external dependencies.
 This project is experimental and for educational purposes.

-> Disclaimer: Although the neural network library headers do not have any external dependencies, some of the examples in the `/examples` folder may have external dependencies (like raylib.h or node.js)
+> Disclaimer: Although the neural network library headers do not have any external dependencies, some of the examples in the `/examples` folder may have external dependencies (like raylib.h or stb_image.h)

 ## Features